firesidefiction/firesidefiction.github.io/_contributors/l-m-davis.md

 permalink: l-m-davis
 bio-spanish:
 ---
-Aigner Loren Wilson is a queer Black SFWA, HWA, and Codex writer.
-Her work has appeared in or is forthcoming from _Lightspeed Magazine, WIRED Magazine, FIYAH Magazine of Black Speculative Fiction, Anathema: Spec from the Margins_, and others.
-She is a writer for Discover Pods, Tor Nightfire, and more.
-Along with her writing, she is an associate editor and copy editor for _Strange Horizons_ and _NIGHTLIGHT: A Black Horror Podcast_.
+L. M. Davis is a speculative fiction author who writes about shapeshifters, aliens, immortals, and witches.
+She is the author of the Shifters series (_Interlopers_, _Posers_, and _Forgers_) from Lyndberry Press and the three-part novel _skinless_.
+Her writing has been published in _Paste Magazine_ and on blacksci-fi.com.
+Davis is also a scholar of African American and Native American literatures and cultures, with particular interest in the speculative production of these communities.
+Currently, she is working on several projects, including two novels and multiple ventures for television and film.
+She is the writer and director of the short film “Fevered Dreams.”